Jerome-Saltmarsh/dart_lemon_bit/bleed-client/README.md

 [ ] SOCCER
 [ ] GOLDEN EYE / PERFECT DARK
 [ ] BATTLEFIELD (Capture flags)
-- This uses guns and abilities
-[RELEASE]
--- The plan is to release several game modes like the warcraft 3 custom maps -- When the player loads into the game they start in the open world mode.
-To begin with this will be hard -- core mode and won't be possible to persist characters.
--- In the future the player will be able to store their character inside an sql database -- The name of the land is Atlas
 [MMO]
 [ ] Save / Load Character
 [ ] Attributes (Intelligence, Strength, Agility)